 Today, on 13 December (St. Lucy’s Day), Argentina and Croatia will face off in the World Cup semi-finals.
 It’s safe to say, most Angelenos who care at all about association football (aka “soccer”) will be rooting for Argentina.
 Los Angeles is also home to the nation’s second-largest Argentine community — although it is smaller than the Croat one.
 That said, a lot of non-Argentine Latino Angelenos will no doubt set aside any resentments of Argentines in favor of 90 minutes (plus extra time) of Latin American solidarity.
 As a Costa Rican co-worker, whose Peruvian girlfriend was in tears after the Brazil loss to Croatia, explained; their allegiance changed as the final whistle blew to Argentina, because at that moment, Argentina became the only team representing South America, or indeed, all of the Americas.
 And then there’s the small issue of Lionel Messi, who despite being inarguably one of the greatest and most beloved footballers of all time, has never won a world cup… and this, he has made clear, is his last go.

 Croats, whilst greater in number in Los Angeles, have a much lower profile here.
 There are no Croatian restaurants that I know of.
 Most Angelenos would fail to locate Croatia on a map and I suspect a few would struggle to correctly identify the continent on which its located.
 And while Argentina gave the world gauchos, Jorge Luis Borges, Babasonicos, Evita, Soda Stereo, yerba mate, Miranda!, and tango — Croatia is mostly known for… hang on.
 OK, after an internet search, I have learned that Croatia is best known for, I kid you not, its “scenic pebble beaches.”
+[UPDATE: When I mentioned Croatia to a co-worker, he said that his friends went there and raved about the beauty of the pebbly beaches].
 Croatia are the underdogs, though, so there will be those who root for them for that reason — and maybe Slavs will set aside their differences temporarily to vote for the only Slavic team in the competition.
 Speaking of dogs — the familiar dog breed, the Dalmatian, has its origins in Croatia.
 But if Croatia beats Argentina, “world-class football” will likely supplant both firefighters’ best friend and gravelly seasides as Croatia’s claim to fame.

 Croatia (Croatian: Hrvatska) is a small country in Europe located on the Adriatic.
 Its neighbors are Bosnia and Herzegovina, Hungary, Montenegro, Serbia, and Slovenia.
 It shares a maritime border with Italy.
 Its capital and largest city is Zagreb.
 Croatia’s population, at 3.899 million, is almost exactly the same as that of the City of Los Angeles — 3.849 million.
 The country is slightly larger than San Bernardino County.